Vladimir, Russia: Imperial Russia

-In the years 1838-1840, Alexander Herzen was exiled in Vladimir, passing through the city on the infamous Vladimirka.
+In the years 1838–1840, Alexander Herzen was exiled in Vladimir, passing through the city on the infamous Vladimirka.

 In December 1858 the city began to operate telegraph.
 On June 14, 1861, the Moscow–Nizhny Novgorod Railway began to operate through Vladimir.
 In 1866, construction of a running water supply was completed, with telephone lines being put up in 1887 and the first electrical power lines on December 5, 1908.

-In November 29, 1898 Vladimir provincial scientific archival commission was established.
+On November 29, 1898, Vladimir provincial scientific archival commission was established.

 Soviet Union

 After the establishment of Soviet power, many streets were renamed in Vladimir; most of the parish churches were closed and condemned to be demolished.

 In the first decades of Soviet rule industrialization occurred in Vladimir.
 On January 14, 1929, the Vladimir Governorate was abolished and the city became part of the newly formed Ivanovo Industrial Oblast.

 On August 14, 1944, Vladimir became the administrative center of a new Vladimir Oblast carved from Ivanovo Oblast.
 In 1950 from the basis of the teachers' institute the Vladimir Pedagogical Institute was created.
-On November 5, 1952 the first trolleybus line began to operate in the city.
+On November 5, 1952, the first trolleybus line began to operate in the city.

 In 1958 the Vladimir–Suzdal Museum and Reserve was created, composed of a group of unique architectural monuments of Russian defense and church architecture.
 The monuments are located in three cities—Vladimir, Suzdal and Gus-Khrustalny—as well as villages of Bogolyubovo and Kideksha.